 “Blake” festival screenings

 My short film “Blake” has been doing the rounds at film festivals in the latter half of 2019, and has been screened at the Iowa Independent Film Festival (Mason City, IA), the Furry Burque Film Festival (Albuquerque, NM) and the Muscatine Independent Film Festival, where it won Best Iowa Made Short Film!
 (The photo above is when I broke the news to my co-star, Avon the Cat.)
-“Blake” is under consideration for a number of festivals to come in the new year, so stay tuned for news on those.
+Most recently, “Blake” was awarded “Most Heartwarming Short Film” at the Spring Grove International Film Festival.

 Speaking Engagements – “Doctor Who”